Positive Behavior + Positive Reinforcement = A Happy Child

 A great way to do this is to take your child with you to parent/teacher conferences.
 A child who hears his/her parents tell their teacher(s) how proud they are of them is a child who feels special and loved.

 Keeping grandparents up to date on their accomplishments is also important.
 Grandparents want to know these things and in turn, they can express this to the child.

 Create an environment of realistic and attainable expectations for a child.
 In other words, don’t set them up to fall.
 It is unreasonable to expect and demand straight ‘A’ grade cards.

 Children need to know they have a bit of breathing room and are not expected to be perfect in all things at all times.
 If they are capable of it, then great!
 But punishing a child who isn’t-for being less than perfect-screams the message that even their best is not good enough for you.

-Punish a child for bad choices and bad behavior.
-For every right there is a wrong.
-For every good there is a bad.
-Children need to have an equal sense of both positive reinforcement and the penalties or repercussions that come with bad choices and bad behavior.
+Punish a child for bad choices and bad behaviour.
+For every right, there is a wrong.
+For every good, there is bad.
+Children need to have an equal sense of both positive reinforcement and the penalties or repercussions that come with bad choices and bad behaviour.
 Parents need to express both the expectations and guidelines as well as the repercussions that come with breaking or ignoring the same.

 FYI: when parents put everything up-front, necessary disciplinary actions are drastically lower.
 Think about it.

 Remember…children do want to please their parents.
 So as parents, we owe it to our children to allow them that privilege.